Eliminate Area Median Income (AMI):

 According to estimates from the Fiscal Policy Institute, New York City could generate over $660 million in tax revenue annually through less than 2 percent of non-primary residences across the boroughs.

-Repeal The Urstadt Law:
+Advocate for the Repeal The Urstadt Law:

-Sustainable Housing within the Housing Market:
+Create Sustainable Housing within the Urban Housing Market: